api-evangelist/website/_posts/2013-04-25-after-last-couple-of-weeks-its-clear-there-is-big-opportunity-in-the-api-space.md

      The Enterprise Opportunity
 </h3>
 <p>
      The acquisitions of Vordel, Mashery and Layer7 tell me that the enterprise is interested in APIs, whether it is for mobile, big data or the internet of things--the enterprise wants in.
 Duh?
 That really isn't much of a signal.
 It is logical, and if you are building an API service provider company, that is looking for an exit, you are going to build your company so that it appeals to the enterprise.
 It isn't really API business, it is just business.
-I know that this is what many of you focus on as being the opportunity, but in the end it is just short-sighted and doesn't reflect the real potential of APIs.
+I know that this is what many of you focus on as "being the opportunity", but in the end it is just short-sighted and doesn't reflect the real potential of APIs.
 </p>
 <h3>
      The API Opportunity